 The North American Hockey League has always been about the student-athlete.
 With the primary goal being advancement of players to the college hockey, the NAHL has gone above and beyond to educate their players and ensure they are informed about the educational process when it comes to advancement.
 When it comes to advancing players onto the NCAA, the NAHL is one of the best options in North America and one of only two options in the United States that is tuition-free.

 In an effort to provide more opportunity each season, every NA3HL player attends a mandatory NCAA Pathway seminar.
-The presentation, run by Director of NCAA Compliance and Education Craig Barnett and Director of Player Personnel Tony Zasowski, takes place at the beginning of the season at the NAHL Showcase.
+The presentation, run by Director of NCAA Compliance and Education Craig Barnett, takes place at the beginning of the season at the NAHL Showcase.

 Barnett is currently the Director of NCAA Compliance and Education for NAHL, NAPHL and NA3HL.
 He is also a former NCAA I head hockey coach, athletic director and currently serves as Executive Director of the ACHA.
-Zasowski is a former NCAA hockey player in addition to being a former head coach in the NAHL and NAPHL.
-Both bring a wealth of knowledge and information that is shared during these seminars along with continued updates and policy changes to make sure everyone stays informed.
+He brings a wealth of knowledge and information that is shared during these seminars along with continued updates and policy changes to make sure everyone stays informed.

 The NAHL players and teams also have access to the College Bound Guide, which is exclusive to those players playing in the NAHL.
 It is meant to educate players on their NCAA options and why being eligible to compete at the next level is so important.